Royal Parks Half Marathon 2021

 5.1.3 damage to, or loss of, the official numbered race bib and the digital timing chip and shall not be responsible in any way for any failure of the technology of their numbered race bib and digital chip on the day of the Event; or

-5.1.4 any losses the Participant suffers as a result of the Event Organisers’ breach of these Terms and Conditions unless such losses were reasonably foreseeable to both the Participant and the Event Organisers as at the Registration Date.
+5.1.4 any indirect or consequential losses the Participant suffers as a result of the Event Organisers’ breach of these Terms and Conditions.
 For the avoidance of doubt, the Event Organiser will not be liable to the Participant in contract, tort (including, without limitation, negligence) or otherwise in connection with the Event for loss of revenues, profits, contracts, business or anticipated savings or loss of data); goodwill or reputation; any special or indirect or consequential losses; for any personal injury to or death of the Participant.

 5.2 If at any time it is discovered that any Participant should have been ineligible to participate in the Event (or if participation in the Event should have been refused for any reason whatsoever) the Event Organisers reserve the right to disqualify from/refuse entry to such Participant to the Event.
 Further, the Event Organisers reserve the right to reject at any time any Online Registration Form which is believed to be fraudulent, or to disqualify any Participant believed to have not complied with the Terms and Conditions from attending, or participating in any future Royal Parks events.
 The Event Organisers shall not be liable in any way to the Participant as a result of any such disqualification or refusal.